untoldengine/UntoldEngine/scripts/untold-blender-addon/README.md

   for auto.
 - `Scene Profile`: auto, indoor, or outdoor streaming radius profile.
 - `Generate HLOD` / `Generate LOD`: create simplified distance assets.
+  Not separately re-baked even when `Bake Materials` is on — they reuse the full-detail tile's export, which is baked.
 - `Compress Geometry`: LZ4-compress tile vertex/index chunks.
+- `Bake Materials` / `Bake Resolution` / `Use Bake Cache`: same as the model exporter, above.
+Applies to full-detail tile and shared-bucket payloads only.
 - `Dry Run`: plan the partition without writing payload files.

 The plugin runs tiled export in sequential mode.
 Use